Kathryn Pogson

 Kathryn Pogson (born 1954) is an English film and stage actress.
 She appeared in Terry Gilliam's 1985 cult film Brazil.
-She won a Best Actress Drama Desk Award for her performance in the 1986 New York production of Aunt Dan and Lemon.
+She was nominated for a Drama Desk Award for Best Actress for her performance in the 1986 New York production of Aunt Dan and Lemon.

 She grew up in Halifax, West Riding of Yorkshire, where she attended Crossley & Porter Grammar School.
-She has appeared on television many times including appearances in We'll Meet Again, Midsomer Murders and Foyle's War.
+She has appeared on television many times, including appearances in We'll Meet Again, Midsomer Murders, Vera and Foyle's War.